Keke Coutee: Houston Texans

 Coutee missed the first three games of the 2018 season with a hamstring injury.
 Coutee made his NFL debut in Week 4 against the Indianapolis Colts.
 He finished the game with 11 receptions for 109 yards.
 Coutee's 11 receptions are the most receptions in a debut since the AFL–NFL merger.
 On Sunday Night Football, in a 19–16 overtime victory over the Dallas Cowboys in Week 5, Coutee caught his first NFL touchdown on a one-yard pass from Deshaun Watson.
 He finished the game with six receptions for 51 yards and a touchdown.

+On January 5, 2019, in Houston's wild card round playoff loss to the Indianapolis Colts, Coutee hauled in 11 passes for 110 yards and a touchdown.

-In Week 13 of the 2020 season against the Colts, Coutee recorded eight catches for 141 yards during the 26–20 loss.
+In Week 13 of the 2020 season against the Indianapolis Colts, Coutee recorded eight catches for 141 yards during the 26–20 loss.
 In Week 15 of the 2020 season against the Colts, Coutee had 5 receptions for 53 receiving yards and a touchdown.
 He also fumbled on the goal line in the closing seconds of the game, which allowed the Colts to take over and kneel out the clock.

 On August 31, 2021, Coutee was waived by the Texans.